acartalade/ONLINE-RESUME/doc/index.rst

                      .. grid-item-card::
                         :columns: 6

                         **2004--2013**: I worked on modeling and simulations of transfer in unsaturated porous media.
 The context was the project “Maîtrise des risques et Impacts sur l'environnement”.
-For that purpose, I worked on a well instrumented column device, called BEETI, at DRMP (:numref:`target-Fig-Anomalous`) for validating original mathematical models based on **fractional equations**.
+For that purpose, I was involved in the calibration of a well instrumented column device, called BEETI, at DRMP (:numref:`target-Fig-Anomalous`).
+The experimental data were used to validate original mathematical models based on **continuous-time random walks** and **fractional equations**.
 That topic has lead to an ANR project called TRAM (for “TRansport Anormal en Milieu poreux”) in collaboration with IFPEN and the university of Avignon.

                      .. grid-item::
                         :columns: 6